aidil-syakirin/elt_fuelprice_data.gov/README.md

-# elt_fuelprice_data.gov

 # ETL Pipeline Project

 ## Project Description
 The goal of the project is to build an ETL pipeline.
 ETL (Extract, Transform, Load) is a data pipeline used to collect data from various sources, transforms the data according to business requirements, and loads the data into a destination data storage.

 This project contains the following files:
-- ``src/extract.py`` - a python script that contains instructions to connect to Amazon Redshift data warehouse and to extract online transactions data with transformation tasks performed using SQL<br>
+- ``src/extract.py`` - a python script that contains instructions to connect to PostgreSQL data warehouse and to extract data from data.gov API<br>
-- ``src/transform.py`` - a python script that contains instructions to identify and remove duplicated records<br>
-- ``src/load_data_to_s3.py`` - a python script that contains instructions to connect to Amazon S3 cloud object storage and to write the cleaned data as a CSV file into an S3 bucket<br>
+- ``src/transform.py`` - a python script that contains instructions to remove unwanted columns and for data selection<br>
+- ``fuelprice_etl.py`` - a DAG task in python script that contains workflow of this pipeline project in Airflow<br>
-- ``main.py`` - a python script that contains all instructions to execute all the steps to extract, transform, and load the transformed data using the functions from extract.py, transform.py, and load_data_to_s3.py<br>
+- ``main.py`` - a python script that for contains all instructions to execute all the steps to extract, transform, and load the transformed data using the functions from extract.py and transform.py
 - ``.env.example`` - a text document that contains the list of environment variables used in .env file<br>
 - ``requirements.txt`` - a text document that contains all the libraries required to execute the code<br>
-- ``Dockerfile`` - a text document that contains all the instructions a user could call on the command line to assemble an image<br>
-- ``.dockerignore`` - a text document that contains files or directories to be excluded when docker CLI sends the context to docker daemon.
-This helps to avoid unnecessarily sending large or sensitive files and directories to the daemon and potentially adding them to images using ADD or COPY.<br>
 - ``.gitignore`` - a text document that specifies intentionally untracked files that Git should ignore<br>

 ## How to Run the ETL Pipeline project